pavangoudk/terraform_learnings/az104-part1.md

 ### ### Explicit outbound internet access (implicit default is “going away”)

-# - - - The “implicit default internet access” is stated to be going away; outbound will require an explicit mechanism such as:
+-The “implicit default internet access” is stated to be going away; outbound will require an explicit mechanism such as:
 - public IP
 - NAT Gateway
 - Azure Firewall / network virtual appliance with user-defined routes